 Conclusion

 Here’s the bottom line.
-You don’t have to concentrate effort on boosting morale in the workplace.
-However, when you don’t, your employees don’t enjoy their jobs and they seek out other places to work.
+You don’t have to concentrate all your efforts on boosting morale in the workplace.
+However, when you don’t, your employees don’t enjoy their jobs, and they seek out other places to work.

 Good managers know the value of purpose and enjoyment in the workplace.
 They take the initial time to create a positive culture, and then they keep it up.
 This shows that they value their team members’ mental, physical, and emotional wellbeing, which in turn creates employees who stay onboard and benefit the business as a whole.